Motion simulation of radio-labeled cells in whole-body positron emission tomography: results

 \section{results}

-Starting at the aorta with a mean blood flow of $100~$ml/s, the blood distributes into all vessels and tissues depending on the resistances of the vessel system and the blood pressure differences (as listed exemplarily in Table~\ref{table}).
-It is evident that the lungs receive all blood through the contraction of the right myocardium, which accounts for 100~\% of the total blood flow.
-The main venous vessels, in contrast, share their blood flow, which is then fed into the right myocardium (inferior vena cava - 89~\%, superior vena cava - 11~\%).
-Notably, the kidneys receive a disproportionately higher blood flow than expected (46~\%), with the left kidney's blood flow (33~\%) being more than twice as high as the right one (13\%).
-This behavior is due to insufficient definition of the vascular structure of the kidneys and is further discussed later.
+Starting from the aorta, with a mean blood flow of $100~$ml/s, the blood distributes into all vessels and tissues depending on the resistances of the vessel system and the blood pressure differences (as listed exemplarily in Table~\ref{table}).
+It is evident that the lungs receive the entire cardiac output through the right ventricular contraction, which accounts for 100~\% of the total blood flow.
+Notably, the kidneys, gastrointestinal tract, and liver show strong alignment between the simulated flow rate and physiological flow distributions from literature \cite{williams1989reference}, highlighting CeFLoPS's ability to capture predominant systemic blood flow patterns.
+However, considerable discrepancies are observed for the brain, spleen, pancreas, and thyroid.
+This behavior can be attributed to the insufficient definition of the vascular structure of these organs or a high vessel resistance due to a large number of small vessels in the case of the brain.

+Table~\ref{tab:Reynolds} presents the mean blood flow rate and Reynolds number for the blood vessels in CeFloPS.
+Vessels are grouped into three size-based categories separately for arteries and veins.
+As expected from \eqref{eq:average_Q} to \eqref{eq:Reynolds}, large arteries such as the aorta exhibit the highest flow rates and Reynolds numbers, whereas small arteries and veins show markedly lower values, consistent with their higher resistance.

+Fig.~\ref{body_MIP} depicts a maximum intensity projection (MIP) of the distribution of 100,000 injected cells over the first 100 seconds following injection into the left arm vein.
+As would be anticipated, the route from the injection site to the heart, the heart itself, the pulmonary arteries and veins, the aorta and arteries close to the aorta are traversed with high frequency.
+In regions such as the legs and arms, it is evident that certain arteries and veins have yet to be reached by a significant number of cells.
+Additionally, there are observable transitions of cells into organs and backflow into veins, particularly evident in the kidneys, liver, and vena cava.

-The biased 3D random walk that cells perform when they migrate from the blood into a tissue is illustrated in Fig.~\ref{3D_random_walk} using the example of the lung.
-Starting from arterial end-points (sources, red dots), cells follow random pathways (green dots) until they exit into a vein end-point (input, blue dots), or stay in a defined compartment.
-The biased random walk ensures that the entire organ tissue is potentially accessible by incoming cells.
+The biased 3D random walk that cells perform when they migrate from the blood into a tissue is illustrated in Fig.~\ref{3D_random_walk_lung}a using the example of the lung for a duration of 2000~s.
+The simulation outcome is visualized through MIPs in three orthogonal planes to clearly illustrate spatial traversal patterns.
+The distribution of cells entering the random walk through the arterial sources is weighted by simulated arterial blood flow fractions of the vessels in the lung.
+It prominently demonstrates regions of enhanced cellular traversal intensity, indicative of high-flow vascular pathways, and shows that the biased random walk ensures that the entire organ tissue is potentially accessible by incoming cells.
+Furthermore, the temporal dynamics of cell migration are elucidated in Fig.~\ref{3D_random_walk_lung}b, where the histogram of random walk durations reveals a rapid traversal of the lung vasculature for the majority of cells.
+The mean duration is 3.77~s, consistent with the theoretical specification outlined in \cite{leggett1995proposed}.